All Pokémon Pokopia Moves and Transformations List — How to Unlock Every Move

 What is the last move unlocked in Pokémon Pokopia?

 Magnet Rise is the final move, unlocked in the post-game beneath the ruins of the rocket in the Withered Wasteland by completing Magnemite’s request to build the ‘Factory Storage’ habitat.
+It allows Ditto to float vertically, place blocks, and absorb blocks mid-air — making it the most powerful building tool in the game.

 Leave a Comment